theaudiobible/osab-firmware/README.md

 The firmware is for the VS1000 processor from VLSI - vlsi.fi

 ### Dependencies
 Building needs to be done on a Linux machine at this stage.
-If you really really _have_ to use Windows, please contact me via the contact form at audiobibleplayer.org or theaudiobible.org

 Other dependencies include:
 * glibc.i686